 Breastfeeding is best for your baby, but it is not always convenient.
 How to express and feed stored breast milk?
-Dr Varsha Atul Shah of Department of Neonatal & Developmental Medicine at Singapore General Hospital shares more.
+The Department of Neonatal & Developmental Medicine from Singapore General Hospital (SingHealth) shares more.

 3 Ways to express breast milk

 Before expressing breast milk by hand, wash hands with soap and water.
 Place the forefinger and thumb at the edge of the areola (the dark area of the breast) and press back firmly against the breast.
 Then bring fingers together and compress the areola using the finger pads.
 It is encouraged to compress the breast in a rhythmic manner when expressing milk.

 Mothers are advised to use the piston-type pump, which allows for control over the suction.
 Ensure that the flange of a pump is placed over the areola to form a complete seal, just as baby’s mouth would when she is being breastfed.
 Pump continuously for five minutes, alternating each breast and massaging the breast in between pumps.
 Each session should not last more than 30 minutes in order not to tire out the mother.

 Battery or electric pump

 If choosing to use the battery-operated or electric pump, remember to begin with minimum power before increasing the intensity to which one is comfortable with.
 Fully automatic electric pumps and those that allow for double pumping work to reduce pumping time and promote milk production.